Out of memory: History

-Out of memory management
+Recovery

 The kernels of operating systems such as Linux will attempt to recover from this type of OOM condition by terminating one or more processes, a mechanism known as the OOM Killer.
-Linux 4.6 (released in May 2016) introduced changes in OOM situations, improving detection and reliability., cgroup awareness in OOM killer was implemented in Linux kernel 4.19 released in October 2018, which adds an ability to kill a cgroup as a single unit.
+Linux 4.6 (released in May 2016) introduced changes in OOM situations, improving detection and reliability. cgroup awareness in OOM killer was implemented in Linux kernel 4.19 released in October 2018, which adds an ability to kill a cgroup as a single unit.

 Due to late activation of OOM Killer on some Linux systems, there are several daemons and kernel patches that help to recover memory from OOM condition before it was too late.